elixir-europe/rdmkit/pages/your_domain/human_data.md

 * {% tool "intogen" %} collects and analyses somatic mutations in thousands of tumor genomes to identify cancer driver genes.
 * {% tool "boostdm" %} is a method to score all possible point mutations in cancer genes for their potential to be involved in tumorigenesis.
 * {% tool "cancer-genome-interpreter" %} is designed to identify tumor alterations that drive the disease and detect those that may be therapeutically actionable.
-* GA4GH's [Data Security](https://www.ga4gh.org/genomic-data-toolkit/data-security-toolkit/), and [Genomic Data](https://www.ga4gh.org/genomic-data-toolkit/) toolkits provide policies, standards for the secure transfer and processing of human genomics data.
+* GA4GH's [Data Security](https://www.ga4gh.org/genomic-data-toolkit/data-security-toolkit/), and {% tool "ga4gh-genomic-data-toolkit" %} provide policies, standards for the secure transfer and processing of human genomics data.
 GA4GH standards are often implemented into multiple tools.
 For example, the [Crypt4GH data encryption standard](https://www.ga4gh.org/news/crypt4gh-a-secure-method-for-sharing-human-genetic-data/) is implemented both in [SAMTools](http://samtools.github.io/hts-specs/crypt4gh.pdf) and also provided as a utility from the EGA Archive, {% tool "crypt4gh" %}.
 * [GA4GH's Cloud Workstream](https://www.ga4gh.org/how-we-work/2020-2021-roadmap/2020-2021-roadmap-part-ii/cloud-2020-2021-roadmap/) is a more recent initiative and focuses on keeping data in secure cloud environments and meanwhile bringing computational analysis to the data.
+* The {% tool "erpa" %} is a Web-based tool allowing users to create and manage a register of personal data processing activities (ROPA).
+* {% tool "otp" %} is a data management platform for running bioinformatics pipelines in a high-throughput setting, and for organising the resulting data and metadata.

 ## Preserving human data